marat-rkh/PLFArend/book/src/part1/Induction.lagda.md

 ## Imports

 We require equality as in the previous chapter, plus the naturals and some operations upon them.
-We also import a couple of new operations, `cong`, `sym`, and `_≡⟨_⟩_`, which are explained below:
+We also require a couple of new operations, `cong`, `sym`, and `_≡⟨_⟩_`, which are explained below:
 <details><summary>Agda</summary>